Skip to main content

 No. States like Florida, Texas, Nevada, Wyoming, South Dakota, Tennessee, and Alaska have no state income tax on capital gains.
 Washington has a special 7% tax on gains exceeding $278,000, with a 9.9% rate on gains over $1 million.
 California has the highest rate at 13.3%.
 Your state tax impact can vary enormously.

 This calculator uses 2025 federal tax brackets and current state tax rates to provide a defensible estimate.
-It models bracket stacking for capital gains, NIIT, depreciation recapture at 25%, and state-specific rules for Washington and Massachusetts.
+It models how your capital gains stack on top of your other income (which determines the rate each dollar is taxed at), plus NIIT, Section 1250 depreciation recapture (capped at 25%), and state-specific rules for Washington and Massachusetts.
 However, individual tax situations vary.
 Always consult a CPA or tax attorney before making decisions.

 Because the tax hit reduces your starting equity, and you can never recover the compounding on that lost capital.
 Even at the same appreciation rate, the 1031 path starts with more equity and compounds on a larger base every year.
-The gap grows exponentially.
-It's not a one-time cost.
-It's a permanent wealth reduction.
+The tax bill is paid once, but the lost compounding repeats every year after.
+That is why the gap keeps widening.

 Share them with your financial advisor, CPA, or real estate attorney.
 These numbers illustrate the true long-term cost of selling vs. exchanging.
 If the tax hit and recovery timeline are significant, a 1031 exchange is worth serious consideration.
 Skane Strategies can help connect you with qualified intermediaries and exchange specialists.